DoraShao/TuneSwing-C/README.md

- TuneSwing-C
+This is the TuneSwing App on Objective-C
- This is the TuneSwing App using Xcode Objective-C TuneSwing is an iOS music app that plays different genres of music by a simple slide.
+It is an iOS music app that plays different genres of music by a simple slide, and is the new ways to explore music.
- New ways to explore music and explore yourself.
+All rights reserved to the TuneSwing Group.